-In this research, with the construction of the multiple prediction models with different combination of features, effectiveness of the features that affect the performance of the prediction are identified, and further improve the knowledge regard to the effective information to be used in protein residue contact prediction.
-In order to further s increase the accuracy of the predictions for all kind of proteins, a more informative feature of proteins is needed even combination of informative features that able to distinct the contacts among residues.
-This research had shown that the use of local window feature in the prediction model yield decent results among others, while in other hand, this research also shown that combination of local window feature and segment average information (model 6) produce balance results among all structures.
-By the identification of these information, by combining others effective features with the one shown in this research, it is believed that this can help to improve the accuracy of the prediction.
+We believe that, in order to further increase the accuracy of the predictions for all kind of proteins, a more informative feature of proteins is needed even combination of informative features that able to distinct the contacts among residues.
+This research had shown that the use of local window feature in the prediction model yield decent results among others, while on the other hand, this research also shows that combination of local window feature and segment average information (model 6) produce balance results among all structures.
+By the identification of these information, through combining others effective features with the one shown in this research, it is believed that this can help to improve the accuracy of the prediction.